 Depending on your business, this section may be relatively long based on the complexity of your actual service or product.
 This is a good section to talk about the long-term vision or product roadmap that will enable you to stay relevant and competitive in the future.

-- When setting goals, make sure they are measurable, understandable and flexible.
-Read the following article to help you: https://www.projectsmart.co.uk/smart-goals.php
+When setting goals, make sure they are measurable, understandable and flexible.
+Learn how to set SMART goals.

 The money.
 How much your business operations will cost, what resources they require and the revenue they will produce.
 It is important to remember this section is sometimes based on your best guess and is highly liable to change.
 Some who review your plan will take the data with a grain of salt - perhaps more importantly, it illustrates your thought process, attention to detail and honesty.